christiandeandemesa/50-Projects-in-50-Days/GCF Checkboxes/README.md

 # Good, Cheap, Fast Checkboxes

 -   Display three toggles that change the background color.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset, and animations.
+Other features utilized include a custom CSS reset, Google fonts, and animations.

 ## How to run this project